 Primary research and secondary research are two types of research methods used to gather information and data.
 Basically, primary research is the collection of data directly from original sources through methods such as interviews, surveys, focus groups, observational studies, and experiments.
 As it involves doing the research, it may be costly and time-consuming.

-Secondary research, on the other hand, involves the collection of data from already existing sources such as published books, articles, reports, and government statistics.
+Secondary research, on the other hand, involves the collection of data from already existing sources such as published books, articles, reports, government, and social media statistics.
 The goal of secondary research is to gather information quickly and efficiently without having to conduct primary research.

 The comparison of primary research and secondary research